spir0th/proyekgen/README.md

 $ cpack --config CPackSourceConfig.cmake
 ```

-*Note: Some generators (like NSIS and WiX) might be unavailable for source packages.*
+*Note: Some CPack generators (like NSIS and WiX) might be unavailable for source packages.*

 ### Building on Termux (optional)
 - Install the `proot-distro` package and install a distribution: